hivemq/mqtt-cli/README.md

 **Commands:**
 *  pub, publish        Publish a message to a list of topics
 *  sub, subscribe      Subscribe this MQTT client to a list of topics
-*  unsub, unsubscribe  Unsubscribes this MQTT client from a list of topics
+*  unsub, unsubscribe  Unsubscribe this MQTT client from a list of topics
-*  dis, disconnect     Disconnects this MQTT client
+*  dis, disconnect     Disconnect this MQTT client
 *  switch              Switch the current context
 *  ls, list            List all connected clients with their respective identifieres
-*  cls, clear          Clears the screen
+*  cls, clear          Clear the screen
 *  exit                Exit the current context